ai4ci/tidyabc/docs/reference/abc_rejection.md

 - sim_fn:

-  a user defined function that takes a set of parameters named the same as the list `priors`.
+  a user defined function that takes a set of parameters named the same as `priors_list`.
 It must return a simulated data set in the same format as `obsdata`, or that can be compared to `simdata` by `scorer_fn`.
 This function must not refer to global parameters, and will be automatically crated with `carrier`.